tbalogh/python-processor-executors/Readme.md

 # Introduction

 Python scripts for helping text processing.
-The motivation was that I have the typical scenario for several python scripts:
+I usually have the typical scenario for several python scripts used for text processing:

 1. Process some input text and produce some output text (eg.: parse an article from html) -> these are processors reading standard in and printing result to standard out